CouncilofLorien/counciloflorien.github.io/docs/cards/P/prone-to-violence.md

 > Permanent-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > Any minion company without a Ringwraith may attack another minion company without a Ringwraith.
 The attacking company may contain The Balrog.
 Discard when any play deck is exhausted.
-Cannot be duplicated. <br>_"The ranks of the orcs had opened, and they crowded away, as if they themselves were afraid."_{: .fs-3 } ***---&#65279;LotRII***{: .fs-3 }
+Cannot be duplicated. <br>_"The ranks of the orcs had opened, and they crowded away, as if they themselves were afraid."_ ***---&#65279;LotRII***
 >